lolix-notepad/mezon/README.md

 $TemplateResources->add_css_file( './res/test.css' ); // no file will be added
 ```

+But this way of additing resources is quite low level and it may be inconvinient for large number of resource files.
+So we have created assets.
+The documentation about it can be read [here](https://github.com/alexdodonov/mezon/tree/master/vendor/asset#assets-with-css-and-js-files)

 ###Basic template class###

 You can use BasicTemplate class to create your own templates.
 It provides functionality as described below: